CERNatschool/beta-attenuation/README.md

 ```

 ### Sorting the clusters
-The `sort-clusters.py` Python script sorts the clusters into different
+The `sort-clusters.py` Python script sorts the clusters from the
-types based on a user-defined algorithm.
+processed data into different types based on a user-defined algorithm.

 ```bash
 $ python sort-clusters.py ../tmp ../tmp